Oral health for infants for school age (4 to 7)

 -

-If your child is a pupil in reception, year one or two at an eligible school for the 2024 - 2025 scheme, you should have been contacted by the school and received a consent form for their fluoride varnishing.
+If your child is a pupil in Reception, year one or two, at an eligible school for the 2024 - 2025 scheme, you should have been contacted by the school and received a consent form for their fluoride varnishing.
+Please ensure you complete the form, so that your child does not miss out on this valuable opportunity to keep their teeth strong and healthy

 Linked resources: